Muthuvel94/react_play_ground/AdvancedReduxCode-master/diagrams/testing/README.md

 Integration Tests: (Number of Pieces of our App touched in a single test [Many Parts])
 i.
 Does clicking 'Fetch Comments' show a list of 'Li's'?

+Higher Order Components:

+Component (React Component) + Higher Order Component (React Component) = Component (Additional functionality or data "Enhanced" + or "Composed" + "Component")

+Building a HOC:

+1. write tha logic you want to reuse in a component
+2. Create a HOC File and add the HOC scaffold
+3. Move the reuseable logic into the HOC
+4. Pass props/config/behavior through to child component

 ## Available Scripts

 In the project directory, you can run: